PostHog/posthog.com/contents/handbook/people/hiring-process.md

 If a candidate hasn't customized the application or resume to the role, it is a flag they're aren't that excited about working at PostHog.
 It is understandable why people don't do this, but at an interview stage, it's important to note how passionate they seem about the company.
 Did they try out the software already?
 Did they read the handbook?
 Are they in our community Slack?

-Candidates who are unsuccessful at this stage should receive automated feedback, unless they personalised their application in which case a short email is appropriate.
+Candidates who are unsuccessful at this stage should receive automated feedback, unless they personalized their application, in which case a short email is appropriate.

 #### Engineering